laravel/docs/upgrade.md

 The `flush` method [was added to the `Illuminate\Contracts\Container\Container` contract](https://github.com/laravel/framework/pull/26477).
 If you are implementing this interface, you should add this method to your implementation.

+#### The `alias` Method

+**Likelihood Of Impact: Very Low**

+Previously, the `getAlias` method would throw an exception if you attempted to alias the abstract to itself.
+[This logic was now moved to the `alias` method](https://github.com/laravel/framework/pull/27390) where it's now thrown upon registration.

 ### Database

 #### Unquoted MySQL JSON Values